 \subsection{Data Generation Process}

-We base our data generating process (DGP) on the one used in the 2017 Atlantic Causal Inference Conference (ACIC) Data Analysis Challenge \citep{hahn:dori:murr:18}.
-The focus of this competition was the estimation and inference for the CATE in observational studies.
-A total of 8 covariates $\bX$ are taken from the Infant Health and Development Program, which originally had 58 covariates and $n=4,302$ observations.
-In our simulation, we assume that the population distribution of covariates equals the empirical distribution of this data set.
+Our data generating process (DGP) is based on the one used in the 2017 Atlantic Causal Inference Conference (ACIC) Data Analysis Challenge \citep{hahn:dori:murr:18}.
+A total of 8 covariates $\bX$ are taken from the Infant Health and Development Program, which originally had 58 covariates and $4,302$ observations.
+In our simulation, the population distribution of covariates is assumed to equal the empirical distribution of this data set.
 Therefore, we obtain each simulation sample via boostrap.
-We vary the sample size: $n= 100, 500$, and $2,000$.
+We vary the sample size: $n= 100, 500, 2000$.

 We use the same outcome model as the one used in the competition,

 where $\pi(\bx) = 1/[1+\exp\{3(x_1+x_{43}+0.3(x_{10}-1))-1\}]$, $\mu(\bx) = -\sin(\Phi(\pi(\bx)))+x_{43}$, and $\tau(\bx) = \xi(x_3x_{24}+(x_{14}-1)-(x_{15}-1))$ with $\Phi(\cdot)$ representing the standard Normal CDF and $x_j$ indicating a specific covariate in the data set.
 One important difference is that we assume a complete randomized experiment whereas the original DGP generated the treatment using a function of covariates to emulate an observational study.
 As in the competition, we focus on two scenarios regarding the treatment effect size by setting $\xi$ equal to $2$ (``high'') and $1/3$ (``low'').
 Although the original DGP included four different error distributions, we use the i.i.d. error, $\sigma(\bX_i)\epsilon_i$ where $\sigma(\bx) = 0.25 \sqrt{\V(\mu(\bx)+\pi(\bx)\tau(\bx))}$ and $\epsilon_i \iid \mathcal{N}(0,1)$.